reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 We won't see much, but the application will be up and running.

 #### The Spring Data JPA Dependency
 The Spring Data JPA dependency allows us to create the data access layer almost without effort.
+Spring Data JPA is not JPA implementation, it is just an abstraction to reduce codebase size.

+JPA(Java Persistence API) is a set of concepts that helps us write code towards a database.
+JPA specifications require implementation like Hibernate ORM.

+Hibernate is an ORM (Object/Relational Mapping) solution.
+Hibernate takes care of mapping between Java classes and tables in the database.

 Let us look into the application diagram to see which parts do we get with Spring Data JPA:

 {{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-springData.png" %}}

 Building the data access layer can be cumbersome, and Spring Data JPA data gives us everything we need to start creating our first entity.

 With Spring Data JPA, we can use the `@Entity` annotation to create database entities.